halstead/yocto-web/README.md

 #### Boilerplate Motivation

 Typically, WordPress installations are a spaghetti of the WordPress core, plugins, themes and what have you.
 This makes upgrading WordPress a pain.
 The point of this boilerplate is to keep the WordPress core and everything else cleanly separated.
 This is achieved by using git submodules and some config hacking and Apache redirects :)

+## Working with this Boilerplate

+When checking out the project, be sure to use the `--recursive` flag if you want to also pull the associated version of WordPress.

+## Upgrading Wordpress

+After when using this boilerplate, keeping Wordpress up-to-date via git is pretty easy.

+Go to the submodule directory:

+    cd wordpress

+Fetch the tags from git:

+    git fetch --tags

+Checkout the version you want to upgrade to (e.g. `git checkout 3.7.1`):

+    git checkout <tag>

+Commit your Wordpress upgrade:

+    cd ..
+    git commit -m "Updating wordpress to <tag-name>"